LDC Watch Statement at the Official Opening Ceremony of the CSO Forum as part of the Mid-Term Review of the IPoA

 I also would like to thank you all again on behalf of LDC Watch for being with us, at this important forum which will deliberate on the Midterm Review of IPoA from LDC people's perspective and alternatives, bringing voices from the frontlines in the official process.
 Five years after the UN LDC IV held in Istanbul, Turkey, we have gathered here to appropriately review the development, share the lessons learned and graduation challenges as well as opportunities of the LDCs, the most marginalised and vulnerable members of the global community.
 We appreciate this opportunity and the continuity given to the organisation of the parallel Civil Society Forum which reinforces the recognition of civil society as a key stakeholder in their own right.

-Beginning from today, we will be conducting plenary sessions on four key thematic issues of the global agenda and negotiations which are pertinent to the IPoA and LDC development interests: our calls to Fair Trade; Climate Justice; Synergy and Coherence with the Sustainable Development Goals (SDGs) and Fair and Equitable Graduation of LDCs!
+Beginning today, we will be conducting plenary sessions on four key thematic issues of the global agenda and negotiations that are pertinent to the IPoA and LDC development interests: our calls to Fair Trade; Climate Justice; Synergy and Coherence with the Sustainable Development Goals (SDGs) and Fair and Equitable Graduation of LDCs!

-Over the next two days, we also look forward to engaging on the development of the Outcome Document in the form of a Political Declaration.
+Over the next two days, we also look forward to engaging in the development of the Outcome Document in the form of a Political Declaration.
 On behalf of LDC Watch, we have provided our views on the Zero Draft at the Special Thematic Event in February and at the Preparatory Meeting of Experts in March this year.
 We would further appreciate the continued space for civil society voice at this Comprehensive High-level Midterm Review.
-We will conclude the forum with the adoption of the LDC Civil Society Declaration which we would hand over to the office of the Secretary-General of the MTR for official record.
+We will conclude the forum with the adoption of the LDC Civil Society Declaration which we will hand over to the office of the Secretary-General of the MTR for official record.

 Thanking you.